What is the Egg diet?

 Conclusion

 Despite some positive aspects, the egg diet is still not a well-balanced nutrition plan, particularly in the egg-only variation.
-Like any other crash diet, it usually brings short-term results, and people get disappointed gaining their weight back afterwards.
+Like any other crash diet, it usually brings short-term results, and people get disappointed in gaining their weight back afterwards.
 Studies suggest that this diet can lead to a number of health issues.
 That’s why whenever you want to start following a certain diet, it is absolutely necessary to consult a health professional.
 Remember that everything is good in moderation, and everything you need to do for your health and beauty is to eat nourishing meals, sleep the necessary amount of time and be physically active.
 Some other nutritious and more balanced protein-high approaches include Mediterranean, and Pescatarian diets.
 These diets promote solid and sustainable lifestyle changes, while not throwing you into tiredness and fatigue.
 Combine the proper diet with regular training, and remember to guzzle some water before and after your workout, as staying hydrated is essential for your health, even more so when you’re physically active.
 Water delivers essential nutrients, supplies your lungs with oxygen, helps the immune system, and sustains your nail and skin condition.
 Make a glass of detoxifying and refreshing lemon water every morning to achieve even better results.

 DISCLAIMER: